 - Calorie Burn During Exercise: Cardio usually wins in the short term, especially for high-intensity activities.

 - Metabolism Boost: Strength training holds the long-term crown thanks to its ability to build and maintain muscle.
+For optimal results, consider adding Beta-Alanine to your routine for improved endurance during both cardio and strength training.

 - Body Composition: Strength training is better at sculpting your body, while cardio is fantastic for reducing overall fat.